By: Brian Schutt

-If you do use space heaters, make sure it has the UL label and a tip over shut off function, and never leave them unattended.
+- If you do use space heaters, make sure it has the UL label and a tip-over shut-off function, and never leave them unattended.

 “A programmable thermostat will typically pay for itself in a year or so,” said Schutt.

-The location of your thermostat also important to avoid false readings.
+The location of your thermostat is also important to avoid false readings.
 Schutt says the goal is to have the thermostat as centralized as possible.